myrjola/docker-samba-ad-dc/README.md

 ## Windows client

-[This](http://vimeo.com/11527979#t=3m15s) is a nice guide to join your Windows 7 client to the domain controller.
-Just make sure to have your docker container as the
+[This](http://vimeo.com/11527979#t=3m15s) is a nice guide to join your Windows 7 client to the DC.
+Just make sure to have your Docker container as the
 [primary DNS server for Windows](http://www.opennicproject.org/configure-your-dns/how-to-change-dns-servers-in-windows-7/).

 ## Resources